arnabganguly/Kafkaconnect/README.md

 A  _source connector_ collects data from a system.
 Source systems can be entire databases, applications or message brokers.
 A source connector could also collect metrics from application servers into Kafka topics, making the data available for stream processing with low latency.

-A  _sink connector_  delivers data from Kafka topics into other systems, which might be indexes such as Elasticsearch, storage systems such as Hadoop, or any kind of database.
+A  _sink connector_  delivers data from Kafka topics into other systems, which might be indexes such as Elasticsearch, storage systems such as Azure Blob storage, or databases.

-**Some connectors are maintained by the community, while others are supported by Confluent or its partners.
-Really, we can find connectors for most popular systems, like S3, JDBC, and Cassandra, just to name a few.**
+**Most connectors are maintained by the community, while others are supported by Confluent or its partners.
+One can normally find connectors for most popular systems, like Azure Blob , Azure Data Lake Store, Elastic Search etc.

-Kafka Schema Registry provides serializers that plug into Kafka clients that handle  message schema storage and retrieval for Kafka messages that are sent in the Avro format.
-Its used to be a  OSS project by Confluent , but is now under the [Confluent community license](https://www.confluent.io/blog/license-changes-confluent-platform/) .
-The Schema Registry can additionally serves the below purposes

- - Store and retrieve schemas for producers and consumers
- - Enforce backward/forward /full compatibility on Topics
- - Decrease the size of the payload sent to Kafka

-In an HDInsight Managed Kafka cluster the Schema Registry is typically deployed on an Edge node to allow compute separation from Head Nodes.

 Below is a representative architecture of how the Schema Registry is deployed on an HDInsight cluster.
 Note that Schema Registry natively exposes a REST API for operations on it.
 Producers and consumers can interact with the Schema Registry from within the VNet or using the [Kafka REST Proxy](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/rest-proxy).